-In 2011, as in every year since inception of the De Beers BPPs in 2005, LKI completed self-assessments covering all business activities at its New York headquarters and at all company entities throughout our global organization.
-This year, the scope of the self-assessment was expanded to incorporate the newly aligned BPP and RJC systems.
-These systems measure compliance with all Ten Principles of the Global Compact, including human and labor rights, environmental practice, and ant-corruption policies.
-The self-assessment workbooks were submitted to the independent third-party auditor which conducted its group assessment in August 2011.
+In 2013, as in every year since inception of the De Beers BPPs in 2005, LKI completed selfassessments covering all business, social and environmental practices at its New York headquarters and at all company entities throughout our global organization.
+The scope of the selfassessment incorporates the newly aligned DeBeers Diamond Assurance Program and Responsible Jewellery Council best practice standards.
+These systems measure compliance with all Ten Principles of the Global Compact, including human and labor rights, environmental practice, and ant-corruption policies, among others.
+The self-assessment workbooks are submitted to the independent, third-party auditor, SGS S.A. (formerly Société Générale de Surveillance) which conducts group assessments in the second half of each calendar year.